EMD SD24

 The EMD SD24 is a 2,400 hp six-axle (C-C) diesel-electric locomotive built by General Motors' Electro-Motive Division of La Grange, Illinois between July 1958 and March 1963.
 A total of 224 units were built for customers in the United States, comprising 179 regular, cab-equipped locomotives and 45 cabless B units.
 The latter were built solely for the Union Pacific Railroad.

 The SD24 was the first EMD production locomotive to be built with an EMD turbocharged diesel engine.
 The first SD24 was built sixteen months before the four-axle (B-B) model GP20.
 Power output of the SD24 was 33 percent higher than the 1,800 hp of the concurrent Roots blower-equipped SD18s with the same engine displacement.
 The SD24 has 400 hp per axle, limited by the traction motors available.
 Nevertheless, the turbocharged SD24 provides full rated power at all altitudes, which the Roots-blown SD18 could not provide.

-In terms of sales, the SD24 was only a moderate success, and had average service lives in SD24 configuration (though a few deturbocharged rebuilds are still in operation), but the SD24 was a milestone in EMD locomotive development and the forerunner to today's high-powered six-axle locomotives.
+In terms of sales, the SD24 was only a moderate success, and had average service lives in SD24 configuration (though a few non-turbocharged rebuilds are still in operation), but the SD24 was a milestone in EMD locomotive development and the forerunner to today's high-powered six-axle locomotives.

 EMD thought the Duluth, Missabe & Iron Range Railway would want to start purchasing the SD24 and sent the first demonstrator to the DMIR painted in the road's livery.
 The DMIR did not end up purchasing the SD24 and the demonstrator went to the Union Pacific Railroad.

 EMD-type Turbo-Compressor (Turbocharger)

 The turbocharger was the then-new EMD mechanically assisted turbo-compressor.
 During engine startup, and at lower power levels, during which there is not sufficient exhaust heat energy to drive the turbine fast enough for the compressor to supply the air necessary for combustion, the engine drives the compressor through a gear train and an overrunning clutch.
 At higher power levels, the overrunning clutch is disengaged, and the turbo-compressor operates as a true turbocharger.
 It is possible for the turbo-compressor to revert to compressor mode momentarily during commands for large increases in engine power.
 Turbocharging provides higher horsepower and good running characteristics at all altitudes.
 Turbocharging also improves fuel consumption and reduces emissions.

-Previous Union Pacific experiments with turbocharging had utilized multiple Elliot or Garrett AiResearch turbochargers feeding the usual pair of Roots blowers.
+Previous Union Pacific experiments with turbocharging had used multiple Elliot or Garrett AiResearch turbochargers feeding the usual pair of Roots blowers.
 EMD's mechanically assisted turbocharger eliminated the need for the pair of Roots blowers and also integrated the turbocharging function from two (Elliot) or four (AiResearch) smaller add-on turbochargers into one much larger, turbo-compressor (turbocharger) with intercooling.

 The introduction of the EMD-type turbocharger was successful and all subsequent SD series were offered with this turbocharger, although not all models within a series were offered with turbocharging (e.g., the 38 sub-models within the 40 Series were Roots-blown).